GridTools/GridTools.jl/src/examples/advection/README.md

 1. **Python Environment and Atlas4py Installation**:
    - Ensure that your Python environment is activated.
+     ```sh
+     source .venv/bin/activate # Ignore if the env is already activated
+     ```
    - Install the `atlas4py` package using the following command:
      ```sh
-     source .venv/bin/activate # Ignore if the env is already activated
      pip install -i https://test.pypi.org/simple/ atlas4py
      ```

 2. **Enabling Visualization** (optional):
    - The script has a `VISUALIZATION_FLAG` that can be set to enable or disable visualization on the terminal.
-Ensure that this flag is set to `true` in the `advection_example.jl` script if you wish to enable visualization. #TODO add a small note related to the fact that other parameters could be changed in the `Simulation Parameters` section, like the number of iterations.
+Ensure that this flag is set to `true` in the `advection_example.jl` script if you wish to enable visualization.
+   - Note: Other parameters such as the number of iterations can be changed in the `# Simulation Parameters` section of the script.

 #### Running the Simulation